G-Armstrong/cath-classification-struct-seq/README.md

 ## Notebooks
 ### After activating the conda env, notebooks can be accessed by typing `jupyter notebook` into the console and hitting ENTER - Ctrl + C / Ctrl + V one of the provided links into your web browser
 The `/notebooks` dir contains all code for data preprocessing

+## Evaluation of Saved Model States
+`models/eval_isolated.ipynb` contains boiler plate code to evaluate saved model states on the hold out test set.
+New data should be processed through the **General Workflow** before being tested.
+A future implementation would target a web app to perform this processing and deliver results on the front end.